 The Corinthian Christians had a lot of problems, and apparently the way they spoke in tongues was a problem in the church.
 Paul told them to stop being proud and arrogant.
 He told them to stop being self-centered.
-He told them to grow up and be more sensible (v.
-20).
+He told them to grow up and be more sensible (1 Corinthians 14:20).
 But he did not tell them to stop speaking in tongues.

-Second, people should speak in tongues only if an interpreter is present (v.
-28).
-Incidentally, it is interesting that many people want to speak in tongues, but not many "seek" the gift of interpretation, even though interpretation is of greater value to the church.
+Second, people should speak in tongues only if an interpreter is present (verse 28).
+It is interesting that many people want to speak in tongues, but not many “seek” the gift of interpretation, even though interpretation is of greater value to the church.
 I think this shows that tongues have been overvalued.
-Unfortunately, in some churches, tongues are often spoken without an interpreter present.
-The person simply speaks whether or not an interpreter is there, contrary to the instructions Paul gave.
+Unfortunately, in some churches, tongues are often spoken without an interpreter present, contrary to the instructions Paul gave.

-And what if the speaker doesn't know whether an interpreter is present?
-Then the speaker ought to remain silent.
-After all, if the gift is genuine, the speaker should be able to control it (v.
-32).
-God does not bypass a person's willpower.
-Indeed, part of the fruit of God's Spirit is self-control (Gal.
-5:23; 2 Tim.
-1:7).
+What if the speaker doesn’t know whether an interpreter is present?
+Then the person ought to remain silent.
+If the gift is genuine, the speaker should be able to control it (verse 32).
+God does not bypass a person’s willpower.
+Indeed, part of the fruit of God’s Spirit is self-control (Galatians 5:23; 2 Timothy 1:7).

-It would just be a lot easier if people sought the gift of prophecy — speaking edifying and intelligible words — rather than tongues, which might not help anybody else (v.
-5).
+It would be a lot easier if people sought the gift of prophecy – speaking edifying and intelligible words – rather than tongues, which might not help anyone else (verse 5).
 Tongues and interpretations are often misunderstood.
-Even prophesy can be misunderstood, which is why Paul advises us, "the others should weigh carefully what is said" (v.
-29).
+Even prophesy can be misunderstood, which is why Paul advises us, “the others should weigh carefully what is said” (verse 29).

-However, even if an interpreter is present, it is simply best not to speak in tongues in the church service.
-The gift of tongues is for self-edification, not for edifying anyone else (v.
-4).
-It just doesn't make sense for one member to interrupt everyone else and say, "Hold everything.
-Just wait a few minutes please while I edify myself.
-Watch me and listen to me, even though it won't do you any good."
+However, even if an interpreter is present, it is best not to speak in tongues in the church service.
+The gift of tongues is for self-edification, not for edifying others (verse 4).
+It doesn’t make sense for one member to interrupt everyone else and say, “Wait a few minutes please while I edify myself.
+Watch me and listen to me, even though it won’t do you any good.”
 Tongues, since they help only the speaker, are appropriate for private prayers, but not for public assemblies.

 Tongues are also a distraction.
 Public tongues-speaking almost always focuses attention on the speaker, not on God.
 Non-Christians are usually put off by tongues-speaking.
-Some find it quite fascinating, of course, and some even consider it to be proof of divine blessing, but most do not.
-It is confusing, and if the person realizes that various non-Christians also speak in tongues, it is also inconclusive.
+Some find it fascinating, and some even consider it to be proof of divine blessing, but most do not.
+It is confusing, and if the observer realizes that various non-Christians also speak in tongues, it is also inconclusive.
 People need to be impressed by the gospel, not by unusual phenomena.
-If the person is convinced by emotional impressions rather than truth, the person has an unstable foundation for belief.
-Emotions are important, of course, but they should be a response to the gospel, not a substitute for it.
+If the person is convinced by impressions rather than truth, the person has an unstable foundation for belief.
+Impressions are important, but they should be a response to the gospel, not a substitute for it.

 However, Paul had nothing against tongues-speaking.
-After all, he spoke in tongues himself (v.
-18).
+After all, he spoke in tongues himself (verse 18).
 But he did have a lot to say against tongues-speaking in church assemblies.
-"In the church I would rather speak five intelligible words to instruct others than ten thousand words in a tongue" (v.
-19).
+“In the church I would rather speak five intelligible words to instruct others than ten thousand words in a tongue” (verse 19).

 That is what we prefer.
 We want intelligible words; we do not want unintelligible words in our meetings.
 That is why I say that we are not a tongues-speaking fellowship.
-Some people in our fellowship speak in tongues, and I defend their privilege to do so in private or in small groups where everyone agrees to accept it.
-Even then, it needs to be controlled according to the scriptural guidelines.
+Some people in our fellowship speak in tongues, and I defend their privilege to do so in private or in small groups where everyone accepts it.
+Even then, it needs to be controlled according to scriptural guidelines.

 As a fellowship, when we are gathered as a congregation, we do not want tongues-speaking.
 This is based not on some irrational fear of things we don’t understand – it is based on the guidance Paul has given us, guidance we accept as authoritative, as inspired by the Holy Spirit.

-If somebody wants to speak in tongues in a worship service, there are other denominations that allow that sort of thing.
-If they find it to be self-edifying, that's good, but I encourage them to seek and to use some other spiritual gift that will be helpful to others.
+If somebody wants to speak in tongues in a worship service, there are other denominations that allow that.
+If they find it to be self-edifying, that’s good, but I encourage them to seek and use some other spiritual gift that will help others.

 I might also add that even some Pentecostal churches do not allow tongues-speaking in church services.
-Many of them also recognize that it is unscriptural to allow everybody to speak at once, to speak without an interpreter present, etc. If the pastor were giving a sermon, for example, and a person in the audience began to speak in tongues, then the pastor would tell the person, "Lady (or Sir), control your gift.
+Many of them also recognize that it is unscriptural to allow everybody to speak at once, to speak without an interpreter present, etc. If the pastor is giving a sermon, for example, and a person in the audience begins to speak in tongues, then the pastor might tell the person, “Friend, control your gift.
 The spirits of the prophets are subject to the control of prophets.
-If you cannot control your gift, the ushers will escort you out."
+If you cannot control your gift, the ushers will escort you out.”
 Interrupting the sermon would be just as inappropriate as a person trying to sing a hymn in the middle of the sermon.
 It is good to sing hymns, but only at the right time and place.
 Similarly, we do not allow tongues-speaking in our regular worship services.

-Now, I love our Pentecostal brothers and sisters a great deal.
-Many of you interact with them in ministerial associations, and you have also come to love them.
+I love our Pentecostal brothers and sisters.
+Many of you interact with them in various ways, and you have also come to love them.
 Many of them have warmly embraced us as fellow-members in the family of God.
-The Four Square denomination in particular has been helpful to us.
+The Four Square denomination in particular was been helpful to us in the early years of our doctrinal transformation.
 I praise their love for the Lord and their love for neighbor.
 Many of them set an excellent example.

-Pentecostal churches are now the fastest-growing segment of Christianity, especially in Latin America, but also in North America, Europe and Asia.
-I suspect that one reason it is growing is that Pentecostal churches encourage people to express their emotions rather than suppress them.
-This can be bad, of course, if people's faith is built on emotions, but it is good if those emotions are a genuine response to the good news of Jesus Christ.
+Pentecostal churches are the fastest-growing segment of Christianity, especially in Latin America.
+I suspect that one reason they are growing is that they encourage people to express their emotions rather than suppress them.
+This can be bad, if people’s faith is built on emotions, but it is good if those emotions are a genuine response to the good news of Jesus Christ.